Skip to main content

 In the upcoming election year, which is likely to be a heated political season, what might happen if we take the time to discover and affirm the ways in which urban and rural people share a future together?
 How might some of the daunting challenges of our time be re-framed, and how could new or deeper connections across geographies lead to more equitable and human-centered solutions?

-Springboard for the Arts invites artists and creatives across Minnesota to develop projects that explore and shed light on the concept of rural-urban solidarity.
-Culture bearers, makers, artists, writers, filmmakers, musicians, performers, and other creatives are invited to apply for project support for projects that help build understanding, interaction, compassion, joy, and solidarity between rural and urban communities.
+Springboard for the Arts invited artists and creatives across Minnesota to develop projects that explore and shed light on the concept of rural-urban solidarity.
+Culture bearers, makers, artists, writers, filmmakers, musicians, performers, and other creatives proposed projects that help build understanding, interaction, compassion, joy, and solidarity between rural and urban communities.
+Meet the artist cohort below!

 Staff